WARGit/NostalgiaPi/README.md

 There is currently no debugging built in, this will be added in future via a flag in the config file

+Any support would be greatly appreciated, my Kofi link is on the right hand side, thank you

-Please raise any issues you find or feedback, thank you!
+Please raise any issues you find or feedback to me for fixing, thank you!